jacquessham/SalesAnalytics/USSupermarket/CustomerDashboard/Readme.md

 <img src="Images/box.png">

 ## Next Step
 In the next phase, we are going to make predictions on what customers purchase based on what they have in the basket.
-You may find that more in the [Basket Prediction folder (Coming Soon)](/)
+You may find that more in the [Basket Prediction folder](../BasketPrediction).